HAW-RN/protocol/protocol/02_use_cases.md

 Every X seconds Client A sends a routing_table_update to all directly connected Clients containing all information in Client A's routing table besides the routing information it got from the individual Clients.
 When receiving routing_table_update Client A will update its routing table with any new information from it.

 ### 4. Quit Client
+Client A sends a quit_message to all directly connected Clients.
+Afterwards the program ends itself.

+### 5. source is unavailable
-Client A marks all routes reachable through it including itself as unreachable and sends a routing table update
+Client A marks all routes in its routing table reachable through the source including the source itself as unreachable and sends a routing table update.

 #### Client specific
 - send message
 - receive message
 - display message
+- display available participants